November – 2019

 Advisory Services offered through Cooper Financial Investments, LLC.
 Insurance services offered through Cooper Financial Group, LLC, an affiliated company.
-Cooper Financial Investments, LLC and Cooper Financial Group, LLC are not affiliated with or endorsed by the Social Security Administration or any government agency, and are not engaged in the practice of law.
+Cooper Financial Investments, LLC and Cooper Financial Group, LLC are not engaged in the practice of law.
 All written content is for information purposes only.
 It is not intended to provide any tax or legal advice or provide the basis for any financial decisions.
 The information contained herein is not an offer to sell or a solicitation of an offer to buy the securities, products or services mentioned, and no offers or sales will be made in jurisdictions in which the offer or sale of these securities, products or services is not qualified or otherwise exempt from regulation.
 The information contained in this material have been derived from sources believed to be reliable, but is not guaranteed as to accuracy and completeness and does not purport to be a complete analysis of the materials discussed.

 Whenever you invest, you are at risk of loss of principal as the market does fluctuate.
 Past performance is not indicative of future results.
 Purchases are subject to suitability.
 This requires a review of an investor’s objective, risk tolerance, and time horizons.
 Investing always involves risk and possible loss of capital.
 Cooper FInancial Investments, LLC is not affiliated with Gradient Investments, LLC.